Gabriel Arias Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

+- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.

-- The Twins have a 3.92 team ERA that ranks seventh among all league pitching staffs.
+- The Twins' 3.94 team ERA ranks eighth among all MLB pitching staffs.

+- Twins pitchers combine to give up 158 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- In his last time out on Wednesday against the Milwaukee Brewers, the right-hander went five innings, giving up three earned runs while surrendering four hits.
+- The righty last pitched on Thursday against the Texas Rangers, when he tossed five innings, allowing five earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.